Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: Summary and conclusion

 \item As reasoned in the text earlier, we focus on displaced activities in the CMS MS detector at the HL-LHC experiment, and use a combination of cuts on the prompt particles coming from production modes of the Higgs boson and the displaced SM particles coming from the mediator particle decay for the analyses.
 We use trigger cuts proposed for the Phase-II HL-LHC runs, and relax them when an additional displaced or prompt activity is demanded.
 Prospects of using such hybrid cuts could prove very beneficial for designing LLP analyses.

-\item We begin by presenting the analyses for each of the decay modes individually, assuming 100\% branching ratio to that particular mode. \textit{Such a model independent depiction of the result presented in this work can be translated and used by various models as well.} We present our results in the form of grids in the mass and $c \tau_\phi$ plane, with the exact value of the projected upper limits on the branching fraction, Br$(h \to \phi \phi)$, available as well, which is easier to recast than reading from the color plot.
+\item We begin by presenting the analyses for each of the decay modes, assuming 100\% branching ratio to that particular mode. \textit{Such a model independent depiction of the result presented in this work can be translated and used by various models as well.} We present our results in the form of grids in the mass and $c \tau_\phi$ plane, with the exact value of the projected upper limits on the branching fraction, Br$(h \to \phi \phi)$, available as well, which is easier to recast than reading from the color plot.
 Although we do not quantify the background in this paper, we present a discussion on some of the possible backgrounds that can arise in the CMS MS search along with ways of reducing them, and elucidate the minimum number of observed events we should use for setting the limits.

-\item Next, we combine the decay modes according to the branching ratio predicted in the minimal model, and present the results in the $(m_\phi,\,c\tau_\phi$)- and $(m_\phi,\,\sin \theta)$-planes.
+\item Next, we combine the decay modes according to the branching ratio predicted by the minimal model of the scalar mediator particle, and present the results in the $(m_\phi,\,c\tau_\phi$)- and $(m_\phi,\,\sin \theta)$-planes.
 The limits obtained from the displaced di-muons analysis are at least one order of magnitude better than the ones obtained for displaced activities in the muon spectrometer from mesons like pions and Kaons, gluons, and various flavors of quarks.
-We can achieve a sensitivity of Br$(h\rightarrow\phi\phi)<1.8\times10^{-5}$ for 60\,GeV mediator at decay length of 5\,m with the $P^S\times D^S\geq1$\,vtx set of cuts, described in Section \ref{sssec:analysis}.
+We can achieve a sensitivity of Br$(h \to \phi \phi) < 1.7\times 10^{-5}$ for 60\,GeV mediator at decay length of 5\,m with the $P^S\times D^S \geq 1$\,vtx set of cuts (described in Section \ref{sssec:analysis}) when the mediator decays to a pair of $b$ quarks.

 \item In addition, we study the contribution of dedicated LLP detectors such as the MATHUSLA and CODEX-b detectors in the search for long-lived scalar mediator particles coming from the decay of the Higgs boson produced in either of ggF, VBF or Vh production modes, and their complementarity with the CMS MS search.
 We observe that CMS and MATHUSLA together can probe decay lengths till 10$^5$\,m for a mediator of 60\,GeV mass, without any gap if the branching of Higgs boson to the mediator particles is at least $\sim$0.1\%.